-9.7 Hoh River
+9.6 Hoh River

-Figure 29: Map of the Hoh River drainage, including summer and winter steelhead populations, DPS boundaries, and hatchery facility locations.
+Figure 24: Map of the Hoh River drainage, including summer and winter steelhead populations, DPS boundaries, and hatchery facility locations.
+Cartography: WDFW Fish Program GIS Team

-The Hoh River originates from glaciers in the Olympic Mountains and flows 56.5 mi to the Pacific Ocean near the town of Oil City.
+The Hoh River (Figure 24) originates from glaciers in the Olympic Mountains and flows 56.5 mi to the Pacific Ocean near the town of Oil City.
 This watershed contains 44 named tributaries, including the South Fork Hoh.
 Together, the Hoh River receives an annual mean precipitation of 358 cm and an annual mean daily flow of 71 cm3/s (England 2003, Brenkman et al. 2007).
-Fifty eight percent of the Hoh River watershed is under the management authority of ONP, however WDFW is responsible for comanaging natural resources downstream of river kilometer 47.48 with the Hoh Tribe.
+Fifty eight percent of the Hoh River watershed is under the management authority of ONP.
 The entirely of the Hoh River falls within the usual and accustomed fishing grounds of the Hoh Tribe.
 Although most of the Hoh watershed is relatively pristine due to ONP protection, historical logging operations and glacial recession, among other factors, have influenced the river's habitat quality and availability.
 The Hoh River falls within WRIA 20 and is associated with the North Pacific Coast Lead Entity.

 The Hoh River supports wild spawning populations of summer and winter-run steelhead as well as a hatchery run.
-The current co-manager agreed-to wild steelhead escapement goal on the Hoh River is 2,400 fish, and the populations met that goal 6 out of 10 seasons between the 2012/13 and 2021/22 seasons.
+The current co-manager agreed-to wild steelhead escapement goal on the Hoh River is 2,400 fish, and the escapement of wild steelhead met that goal 6 out of 10 seasons between the 2012/13 and 2021/22 seasons.
 During that time, the average escapement and runsizes have been 2,551 and 3,250 fish, respectively.
-In combination, Hoh River populations show a declining abundance trend (Figure 30).
+In combination, Hoh River populations show a declining abundance trend (Figure 25).
 Available data on the relative abundance and spatial distribution of Hoh summer-run wild steelhead is limited.
 For more detailed information about river specific wild steelhead population trends and extinction risk assessment as of 2018, see Cram et al. (2018).
 WDFW intends to conduct in-depth analyses of the status of coastal steelhead populations and generate long-term conservation objectives during the development of RMPs (Section 5), pending the availability of sufficient funding.

-Figure 30: Hoh River wild steelhead runsize and escapement between the 1979/80 and 2021/22 recreational steelhead fishery seasons.
+Figure 25: Hoh River wild steelhead runsize and escapement between the 1979/80 and 2021/22 recreational steelhead fishery seasons.
 The dotted curves show fitted exponential trends.